-Class Meeting Times/Locations: Didactics - Monday 3:45-5:45 via zoom safety and allows for didactics and self-learning.
+Class Meeting Times/Locations: Didactics - Tuesdays 2:00 pm to 4:00 pm via Zoom safety and allows for didactics and self-learning.

 Clinicals - The Preceptor's schedule will determine the location and average workday, including office hours, hospital rounds, clinic or nursing home visits, and call schedule etc...
 RVU mandates a minimum of 35 hours to a maximum of 70 hours of clinical service per week to maintain patient